Published on October 16th, 2018 | by Ruben0

 Day 1: Lustau

-Day 2: La Canariera, Valdespino and Barbadillo
+Day 2: La Canariera

 This led to a session on vinification with an in-depth look at ageing with flor (biological ageing).
-Interesting to look at ageing from a chemical perspective and checking the impact of maturation on the levels of acetaldehydes, glycerol, alcohol, acidity and other elements.
+Interesting to look at ageing from a chemical perspective and seeing the impact of maturation on the levels of acetaldehydes, glycerol, alcohol, acidity and other elements.

 The day wasn’t finished.
 After a quick rest we headed to Sanlúcar where we were welcomed at Barbadillo.
-We saw the wonderful bodega La Arboledilla (a perfect example of how the architecture of bodegas helps and improves the wines that are matured inside) and we were offered a glass (or two) of Manzanilla Pasada Solear straight from the barrel.
+We saw the wonderful bodega La Arboledilla – a perfect example of how the architecture of bodegas helps and improves the wines that are matured inside.
+We also had a glass (or two) of Manzanilla Pasada Solear straight from the barrel.
 Impressive, as expected – this is one of my favourite Manzanillas.

-We were then guided to the Bodega del Toro, a small building built in 1660 with a typical early plan (patio with four naves): the birthplace of the Barbadillo brand.
-During a tapas dinner we were able to try Barbadillo’s immensly popular Palomino table wine ‘Castillo de San Diego’ (which failed to impress among so many great fortified wines) as well as some outstanding sherries like the Manzanilla Pasada Pastora or the Principe de Barbadillo Amontillado 12 Years.
-A must when you’re in Sanlúcar.
+We then moved to the Bodega del Toro, a small building built in 1660 with a typical early plan (patio with four naves).
+This is the birthplace of the Barbadillo brand.
+During a tapas dinner we were able to try Barbadillo’s immensly popular Palomino table wine Castillo de San Diego, which failed to impress among so many great fortified wines.
+However I’m a big fan of their outstanding sherries like the Manzanilla Pasada Pastora or the Principe de Barbadillo Amontillado 12 Years.
+This bodega is a must when you’re in Sanlúcar.

-Day 3: Tradición and exam
+Day 3: Tradición and sherry exam

 Bodegas Tradición have a unique place in Jerez: basically a young boutique bodega, but built upon existing (very old) soleras with exquisite wines.
 It was really interesting to be able to try three stages of the Amontillado VORS straight from the barrel, from its starting point until the final wine.
 Great to see how traditional methods are still being used by this bodega, like the manual rocío.
-Equally impressive is the art collection, spanning several centuries of Spanish painting, one of the most important private collections in Andalucía.
+Equally impressive is the art collection, spanning several centuries of Spanish painting.
+In fact this is one of the most important private collections in Andalucía.
 We then moved through the annex bodega which houses the recently created Fino Tradición, to have lunch in the shade of the patio.